-A maximum of 6 credits in continuing education courses, numbered 100 or higher, may be applied toward the total credits required for a degree, but may not be applied toward the credit requirements in an academic major.
+A maximum of 6 credits in continuing education courses, numbered 100 or higher, and bearing the course prefix CED may be applied toward the total credits required for a degree, but may not be applied toward the credit requirements in an academic major.
+This does not apply to courses having a departmental prefix and offered through continuing education.